mauricett/FishBrain/README.md

 &nbsp;

 <div align="center">
-FishBrain is a chess engine which evaluates positions with a neural network trained on StockFish evaluations.
+FishBrain is a chess engine which uses a neural network trained on Stockfish evaluations.
 </div>

 &nbsp;